franciscoengenheiro/concurrent-problem-sets/README.md

 |                                          *Thread Safe Container example*                                          |

 #### Normal execution:
-- A thread calls `consume`, and consumes a value from the container, if there is any left.
+- A thread calls `consume`, and consumes a value from the container, if there is any left or returns `null` if the container is empty.

 #### Conditions of execution:
 - `consume`: